binguimath/binguimath.github.io/readme.md

 I'm interested in the mathematical areas that are related to two-dimensional Conformal Field Theory, including:  Algebraic Quantum (Conformal) Field Theory, Vertex Operator Algebras, Subfactors and Von Neumann Algebras, Tensor Categories.

-I identify myself as half operator algebraist and half vertex algebraist.
+I consider myself a half-operator algebraist (more precisely speaking, von Neumann algebraist)  and half-vertex algebraist.
 I'm especially interested in the interplay between the operator algebraic and the vertex algebraic approach to 2d conformal field theory (CFT).

 ## Publications and Preprints